Spydarr802/GraphSpy_like_AzureRedOps/README.md

 ## Overview

-Azure RedOps is a offensive security toolkit for assessing the security posture of **Microsoft Entra ID and Azure** tenants.
+AzureRedOps is a offensive security toolkit for assessing the security posture of **Microsoft Entra ID and Azure** tenants.
 It wraps the most common red-team workflows — authentication, token management, directory enumeration, privilege checking, password spraying, and post-exploitation actions against